Home>Uncategorized>Free Winter Events in Washington DC, Baltimore and Northern Virginia

 Free Winter Events in Baltimore

-Experience a free day of indoor fun at The Walters Art Museum in the Mount Vernon area of Baltimore on Sunday January 22nd.
+Experience a free day of indoor fun at The Walters Art Museum in the Mount Vernon area of Baltimore on Saturday February 10th from 11 am to 4 pm.
 The Walters goes all out for Lunar New Year with live performances, hands-on art activities, a scavenger hunt, and more.
-Special needs families can take advantage of the sensory break areas that provide less stimulating areas.
-A traditional lion dance will also be performed at 3 pm.
+Registration for The Walters Art Museum Lunar New Year Celebration is requested, but not required.

 The Walters Art Museum is free year-round and offers lots of programs to take advantage of.
 There is a Family Art Center that allows kids to create their own masterpiece.
 On weekends, there are guided drop-in art activities in the Family Art Center.
 Check out our post to find out more about visiting The Walters Art Museum with kids.